Home YSF » YSF Programme

 The 19th FEBS Young Scientists' Forum (YSF) will start on Wednesday July 3rd, 2019 with an opening lecture from Prof. Eric Westhof on 'Ribosomal decoding and control over translation' and with a welcome reception.

-The scientific programme over the following couple of days will provide opportunities for all participants to present their research as oral presentations and/or posters, and we are also looking forward to fascinating talks from more of our keynote speakers, covering a broad range of biological research (Prof. Mickaël Ryckelynck – microfluidics; Prof. Agnieszka Chacińska – mitochondria dysfunction; Prof. Jonathan Heddle – nanotechnology).
+The scientific programme over the following couple of days will provide opportunities for all participants to present their research as oral presentations and/or posters, and we are also looking forward to fascinating talks from more of our keynote speakers, covering a broad range of biological research (Prof. Jonathan Heddle – nanotechnology; Prof. Mickaël Ryckelynck – microfluidics; Prof. Agnieszka Chacińska – mitochondria dysfunction).

-In addition, on Friday July 5th and Saturday July 6th a 'Careers Roundtable' with input from several speakers will provide a forum to learn about and discuss early-career progression through fellowships from different organizations, as well as providing advice and group exercises on key skills such as applying for research positions and project funding, and writing a scientific paper.
+In addition, on Friday July 5th a 'Careers Roundtable' with input from several speakers will provide a forum to learn about and discuss early-career progression through fellowships from different organizations, as well as providing advice and group exercises on key skills such as CV preparation, scientific talks and writing a scientific paper.